 One of the interns saw the supply chain and consulting in an interesting light.
 He said, “It is the practical application of liberal arts” as it requires a broad knowledge and experience base.
 I think he might have hit the nail on the head.
 I just got back from speaking to a group of supply chain professionals in Ventura, and as we discussed supply chain topics, it became clear that it is a vast topic.
 When you think of the supply chain as ranging from your customers’ customers to your suppliers’ suppliers with manufacturing systems in-between, connected by technology, transportation and distribution systems, the subject matter is broad by any stretch of the imagination.

 One tip to implement this week:

 Since supply chain has broad appeal, we should be touting the critical importance of the supply chain in our daily conversations.
-We must pay attention to emerging supply chain trends – if you are interested in hearing more about these, we have an amazing executive panel lined up to talk at our executive panel and networking symposium on April 30th on just this topic.
-You don’t have to be a member to register.
+We must pay attention to emerging supply chain trends – if you are interested in hearing more about these, we have an amazing executive panel lined up to talk at our executive panel and networking symposium (webinar archived on our website).

 It can be as simple as describing your company’s supply chain within your company.
 Just to accomplish this task, you might have to find out more about your suppliers, customers, transportation partners etc. Wouldn’t it create engaging conversations if people felt connected in the critical link of the broader supply chain?